-- 16. The survey is realized minimum once during the year 1 and 4 of the crediting period plus a re-test survey realized in the year 1 only, thus achieving two samples in the year 1, and one sample in the year 4.
+- Two surveys shall be conducted during the crediting period: at the end of the 1st and 4th years of the crediting period. - 17.
+The survey is realized minimum once during the year 1 and 4 of the crediting period plus a re-test survey realized in the year 1 only, thus achieving two samples in the year 1, and one sample in the year 4.
 The survey shall take place during an entire week.
-The selected week shall not correspond to a public holiday and shall be representative for the average demand for transport services in the considered year. - 17.
+The selected week shall that does not correspond to a public holiday or a holiday season and shall be representative for the average demand for transport services in the considered year. - 18.
 To guarantee that there is no seasonality, and if there was, the way in which it would be approached, the following steps are taken: - (a) In the first year and while the system is stabilized, a single measurement is taken and a second measurement is carried out in a later period (test-retest method), with a sample size of less than half of the initial survey; - (b) With the passenger flows data of the first year, and with the comparison between the first survey and the test-retest, it is defined if there is any seasonality degree in the year.
 If there is evidence of the same, within each period where there are apparent differences, independent surveys are performed and at the end, the results are compared regarding the emissions difference and the parameters on the use of modes of transport and the average travel distance; - (c) If there are no significant differences between the analysis periods, the measurements of later years will be done only once a year, on the contrary, they will be carried out in the periods in which seasonality is identified; - (d) Independent from the result, at least one measurement in a whole week will always be performed in the years 4 and 7 of the crediting period, and the application of the test-retest method in the year 1.
-The two measurements in the year 1 are done in different periods, one in the first semester of the year and the other in the second semester. - 18.
-The criteria for identifying if there is any seasonality are the following one: - (a) A test of mean comparison is carried out between the data reported on the flow of passengers between months, and in the same way, within the weeks of each month; - (b) A further test consists in the application of a times series model SARIMA, where it is estimated if there is any seasonality degree in the passengers flows, either weekly or monthly.
-Through the functions of auto-correlation and partial autocorrelation, it is identified if there is any pattern in the data.
+The two measurements in the year 1 are done in different periods, one in the first semester of the year and the other in the second semester. - 19.
+The criteria for identifying if there is any seasonality are the following one: - (a) A test of mean comparison is carried out between the data reported on the flow of passengers between months, and in the same way, within the weeks of each month; - b) A further test consists in the application of a times series model SARIMA, where it is estimated if there is any seasonality degree in the passengers flows, either weekly or monthly.
+Through the functions of auto-correlation and partial auto-correlation, it is identified if there is any pattern in the data.